 This one does actually feel like quite an achievement, although I’m still pretty sure that I fluked it.
 There was a large part of the route which doubled back on itself, perhaps I somehow managed to accidentally cut out about nine of the 13.1 miles?
 Maybe it in fact took me well over two hours to run 4.1 miles, which sounds altogether more plausible?

 The main evidence that I ran the whole thing is the picture of me at the finish line, wrapped in a space blanket, an astonishing shade of puce2. grimacing at the camera.
-I tried to smile I honestly did but the rictus had set in and it was all I could do the stand upright.
+I tried to smile I honestly did but the rictus had set in and it was all I could do to stand upright.
 Gurning, proudly holding my medal, wondering if I could teleport home because honestly, I’m all out of steps.